ericuldall/nginx-dynamic-resize/README.md

 ###### *Cheat codes for apt-get users*
 I was able to install everything necessary in one line with ```apt-get install nginx-extras```

+## Usage
+Just call your images like this now: ```http://www.mysite.com/img/300/images/logos/site-logo.jpg``` That would serve */images/logos/site-logo.jpg* with a max-width of 300px, no upsizing will occur.

 ## Caveats
 1. If images are larger than the *image_filter_buffer*, nginx will automatically throw a 415 Unsupported Media Type error (get used to that one)
 2. ```alias``` doesn't seem to like file names with spaces in them, I'm also getting 415 in that instance (let me know if you guys have a fix for that, still banging my head against the keyboard lkajlsdfk)